Sick Of American Democracy? The U.S. Could Learn A Lot From These Countries

 In parliamentary governments, coalitions have to make good on their promises or risk having the government dissolved, snap elections called and getting ousted from power within 90 days.
 In high-quality democracies, there are far fewer safe seats than in America’s gerrymandered duopoly.
 Given how unlikely campaign finance reform is, allowing more political parties might be the only way to challenge money-driven politics.
 Once citizens have a real choice, Congress will have to actually listen to them rather than only to corporate special interests.

-If America were modified along these lines, Hillary Clinton would be America’s president and Paul Ryan would be prime minister.
+If America was modified along these lines, it’d soon be led by “President Hillary Clinton” and “Prime Minister Paul Ryan.”
 The head of state and head of government would have to work together far more effectively than the two branches have in recent years in order to deliver popular demands.

 Allowing more political parties might be the only way to challenge money-driven politics.